Slaughter, Louisiana

 Slaughter is a town in East Feliciana Parish, Louisiana, United States.
 The population was 997 at the 2010 U.S. census, down from 1,011 at the 2000 U.S. census.
-At the 2020 population estimates program, the U.S. Census Bureau estimated 882 people lived in the township.
+In the 2020 population estimates program, the U.S. Census Bureau estimated that 882 people lived in the township.
 Slaughter is part of the Baton Rouge metropolitan statistical area.

 History

-The name of the town is from a Illinois Central Railroad Depot for a pig slaughter house. figures in the title of Michael Ondaatje's novel about legendary jazz player Buddy Bolden: Coming Through Slaughter.
+The area was originally called Belzara, which was named after the post office in the area.
+The community was later called Burnsville, in honor of the land surveyor who cut the railroad right-of-way through the area.
+The town's name is from an Illinois Central Railroad Depot for the farm of the Slaughter family.
+The town was incorporated as "Slaughter" in 1889.
+The Gloster Southern Railroad served the town from 1987 to 2008. figures in the title of Michael Ondaatje's novel about jazz player Buddy Bolden entitled Coming Through Slaughter.
 Slaughter was designated a town in 2002.